Keely-Ai/Keely-Ai.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I’m **Xinyue Ai** (艾心玥), a senior undergraduate student in Computer Science at **Peking University**, where I am fortunate to be advised by [Prof. Di He](https://dihe-pku.github.io/).
-In Spring 2025, I was an exchange student at **Carnegie Mellon University (School of Computer Science)**.
-Currently, I have the privilege of working with [Prof. Max Simchowitz](https://msimchowitz.github.io/), [Prof. Albert Gu](https://goombalab.github.io/), and my supportive and inspiring graduate student mentor, [Yutong He](https://kellyyutonghe.github.io/).
+I’m **Xinyue Ai** (艾心玥), a senior undergraduate student in Computer Science at **Peking University**, where I am fortunate to be advised by [Prof. Di He](https://dihe-pku.github.io/) and selected into the Elite Undergraduate Training Program.
+In Spring 2025, I studied as an exchange student at the School of Computer Science,  **Carnegie Mellon University** and had the opportunity to collaborate with [Prof. Max Simchowitz](https://msimchowitz.github.io/), [Prof. Albert Gu](https://goombalab.github.io/), and my supportive and inspiring graduate student mentor, [Yutong He](https://kellyyutonghe.github.io/).

 My research interests focus on **generative models**, spanning both theory and algorithms.
 I am particularly interested in acceleration methods for training and inference, and I am broadening my focus to the theoretical mechanisms of various generative models (including diffusion and flow-based models) and their applications in sampling and scientific domains.